 As my living room is mainly a classic grey, I like to contrast this and add quirky coasters for an injection of colour and fun.

-The beauty of coasters is that they are easily changeable so if you go for quirky like me (Some Mothers Do Ave Em and Playstation 1 game case replicas…yes really) you can easily swap them when you get fed up of using Frank Spencer to rest your mug, meaning a quick and easy way to update your home.
+The beauty of coasters is that they are easily changeable so if you go for quirky like me you can easily swap them when you get fed up, meaning a quick and easy way to update your home.

 Sass and Belle is one of my favourite places for coasters, I recently picked up these ceramic cactus ones for £3.90 in the sale.
 I love the fact that there are no matching rules for me with coasters so I literally buy whatever I think looks fun.

 Again, these are easily interchangeable, as are the pictures.
 Picture frames come in a wealth of styles and my favourite places for affordable frames are Ikea, Wilko and The Range.
 It can be hard to get round to printing off pictures in this digital age, although the Boots photo app makes it simple.
 Simply select the pictures directly from your phone, decide on the sizing and other layout options, and arrange to pick up from your local branch.

 Have you ever thought about making your own images to frame to create a truly unique piece of artwork?
 In the days of photo filter apps it has never been easier to take an arty shot, perhaps of your favourite beach or place in your local area.

 Apply a filter and print out and voila – a bespoke piece of art for a fraction of the price of a mass produced one.

 Birthday cards can also be a very cheap way of creating some wall art – personally I would think vintage teacups and cupcakes, or perhaps glitter and makeup – but anything goes depending on where it’s for.